drakkan/sftpgo/README.md

 SFTPGo allows to configure custom commands and/or HTTP notifications on file upload, download, delete, rename, on SSH commands and on user add, update and delete.

 More information about custom actions can be found [here](./docs/custom-actions.md).

+## Virtual folders

+Directories outside the user home directory can be exposed as virtual folders, more information [here](./docs/virtual-folders.md).

 ## Storage backends